tomasdms/video-interview-instructions/README.md

 - Focal length will be no smaller than 60mm (or Full-frame equivalent)

 ### Both Cameras Placement (diagram) <a name="diagram"></a>
-Refer Back to this diagram as you read the rest of the instructions about camera placement.
+Refer back to this diagram as you read the rest of the instructions about camera placement.
 It will all make sense.

 ![two-camera diagram](./img/2camera_diagram.png "Two-camera diagram")